Delta Delta Chapter of Sigma Chi Fraternity

 Legacy of Leadership

-Sigma Chi has a long legacy of leadership at Purdue dating back to our fraternity‘s founding in 1875.
-On campus our brothers are leaders in numerous student organizations, honoraries, athletic teams and philanthropic efforts.
-Our alumni brothers have gone on to immeasurable success in business, public service, medicine and as astronauts, authors, Olympians and professional athletes.
-Some of today‘s more recognizable Purdue Sigma Chis are authors George Ade, John McCutcheon, Booth Tarkington, astronaut Greg Harbaugh, and sports heroes Bob DeMoss, Hank Stram, Bob Griese, Dave Schellhase, Mark Herrmann, Jim Everett and Drew Brees.
+Sigma Chi has a long legacy of leadership at Purdue, dating back to our fraternity‘s founding in 1875.
+Our brothers are leaders on campus in numerous student organizations, honoraries, athletic teams, and philanthropic efforts.
+Our alumni brothers have gone on to immeasurable success in business, public service, and medicine as astronauts, authors, Olympians, and professional athletes.
+Some of today‘s more recognizable Purdue Sigma Chis are authors George Ade, John McCutcheon, Booth Tarkington, astronaut Greg Harbaugh, and sports heroes Bob DeMoss, Hank Stram, Bob Griese, Dave Schellhase, Mark Herrmann, Jim Everett, and Drew Brees.

 Campus, Fraternity Recognition